Existentialist-Robot/uvicMuse/docs/README.md

 # UVic MUSE

-An application for streaming from MUSE headsets to MATLAB and other platforms.
+An application for streaming data from MUSE headsets to MATLAB and other platforms via LSL or UDP.
+An important update - this version is for OSX only and DOES NOT require a BLED112 dongle.

 ## Software Requirements